Orville Lynn Majors: Prosecution and trial

 After a two-year investigation, Majors was arrested in December 1997 and charged with seven murders.
 Investigators believed he killed 100 to 130 people.
 However, prosecutors chose to focus on only seven to avoid overwhelming the jury.
 A total of 79 witnesses were called to the stand at his trial in 1999.
 Some of the witnesses testified that he hated elderly people and that he believed that they "should be gassed."

 Majors was convicted on October 17 for six murders; the jury deadlocked on a seventh because the victim had taken longer to die than the others.
 He was sentenced to six consecutive terms of 60 years, the maximum possible penalty under Indiana law at the time, which virtually assured that he would die in prison.
 The presiding judge, Ernest Yelton, described Majors's crimes as "diabolical acts" and "a parallel of evil at its most wicked," and he concluded that "the maximum sentence is the minimum sentence in this case."

 Aftermath

 VCH, which was renamed West Central Community Hospital after it had ousted Majors, was served with wrongful-death suits by the families of 80 patients who had died at Majors' hands.
 Most of them settled the suits and were compensated by a state patients' fund.
 The hospital was subsequently fined $80,000 for negligence and code violations and was briefly forced to shut down for losing its accreditation.
 By 2009, it had been taken over by Union Hospital, based in Terre Haute, and renamed Union Hospital Clinton.

 Majors appealed to the Indiana Supreme Court, which let the verdict stand in 2002.
-He served his sentence at Indiana State Prison in Michigan City, where he died of heart failure on September 24, 2017 while he was arguing with correctional staff, Officer R. Houston.
+He served his sentence at Indiana State Prison in Michigan City, where he died of heart failure on September 24, 2017.

-Television

-The story of the police investigation and the prosecution of Majors was featured in a segment of an episode of The New Detectives, "Broken Trust" (Season 9, Episode 11).

-The story was also covered in an episode of Oxygen's License To Kill, "Lethal Injections."

-Majors' crimes were also discussed at length in the Infamous Murders episode "Angels of Death."